goldstack/goldstack/workspaces/templates/packages/template-metadata/src/deploySets/staticWebsite.template.README.md

 Also you need to _delete_ `deployments[0].tfStateKey`.

-For more information on these configuration options, see [Goldstack Documentation / Next.js + Bootstrap Template / Configure](https://docs.goldstack.party/docs/templates/app-nextjs-bootstrap#configure).
+For more information on these configuration options, see [Goldstack Documentation / Static Website AWS Template / Configure](https://docs.goldstack.party/docs/templates/static-website-aws#configure).

 You will also need to ensure that you have a valid AWS user configure to deploy to AWS.
 For this, create a file in `/config/infra/config.json` (relative to project root).